GuiSAlmeida/OS-Scheduler/README.md

   OS Scheduler Simulation
 </h1>

-Create a gantt chart to simulate the scheduling processes of the operating system, using algorithms such as FIFO, SJB and priority.
-These algorithms order the processes and calculate the waiting time and total time that each one obtained.
-Thus, it was possible to calculate the average waiting time that each process obtained and verify which algorithm obtained the best performance.
+Create a gantt chart to simulate the scaling processes of the operating system, using algorithms such as FIFO, SJB and priority.
+These algorithms order the processes and calculate the waiting time and the total time that each one obtained.
+Thus, it is possible to calculate the average waiting time that each process obtained and verify which algorithm obtained the best performance.

 ## 🏆 Challenge
 - Write an application, to simulate process scheduling policies in **Priority, FIFO and Shortest Job First** algorithms.